scott2000/jj/docs/guides/divergence.md

 be your only option.

-However, it can be inconvenient since you cannot refer to divergent changes unambiguously using their change ID.
+However, it can be inconvenient since you cannot refer to divergent changes unambiguously using their change ID alone.